20 Aug 1804 Hospital Mate on the Medical Staff. Was sent out to Gibraltar during the fever of 1804.

 Malta 8 Sept 1828 The 80th Foot left Malta for service in the Ionian Islands.

-13 Dec 1829 Birth of third daughter Jane Lightbody at Corfu.
+13 Dec 1829 Birth of a daughter Jane Lightbody at Corfu.

 14 Apr 1832 Birth of a daughter Eliza Sarah Lightbody at Belfast.